olympum/waterrower-ble/README.md

 node main.js usb
 ```

-We could also modify the `waterrower.service` file to only do `usb`, so that it would be:
+We could also modify the `waterrower.service` file to only do `usb`, so that
+it would be:

 ```
-ExecStart=/usr/local/bin/node main.js
+ExecStart=/usr/local/bin/node main.js usb
 ```

 ### BLE peripheral